botman/botman/readme-slack.md

 **Pros:** All BotMan features available

-**Cons:** Pretty cumbersome to set up *Note:* Let the folks from [SlackHQ](https://twitter.com/slackhq) now this.
+**Cons:** Pretty cumbersome to set up *Note:* Let the folks from [SlackHQ](https://twitter.com/slackhq) know this.
 If we make enough noise, they'll hopefully simplify the bot token creation process!

 ## Usage with an outgoing webhook